stijn-dejongh/lovecraft_public_domain/raw_converts/di.md

 for the complete bodily paralysis; though my condition seemed to trouble him little considering the damnably intent interest he centered upon my reactions and stimuli from the very beginning.
-Many times during lulls in our conversation I would catch a strange gleam in his eyes as he viewed me on the couch&mdash;a glint of victorious exultation which, queerly enough, he never voiced aloud; though he seemed to be quite glad that I had run the gauntlet of death and had come through alive.
+Many times during lulls in our conversation I would catch a strange gleam in his eyes as he viewed me on the couch--a glint of victorious exultation which, queerly enough, he never voiced aloud; though he seemed to be quite glad that I had run the gauntlet of death and had come through alive.
 Still, there was that horror I was to meet in less than six years, which added to my desolation and melancholy during the tedious days in which I awaited the return